arnaudober/python_exercises/README.md

 ### 13. Coffee Machine

 A simple coffee machine program.
-The user can choose between 3 types of coffee, and the machine will ask for the money.
+The user can choose between 3 types of coffee, and the machine will ask for the money. (procedural and OOP versions)